 While south-facing conservatories will capture the most natural light, to prevent overheating they also require adequate shielding from the sun, with temperature control measures to stay cool.

-The main component of any successful conservatory or orangery is the glazing, which must perform an almost impossible task, blocking excess solar gain, while retaining heat on colder days.
+The main component of any successful conservatory is the glazing, which must perform an almost impossible task, blocking excess solar gain, while retaining heat on colder days.
 There are many options when it comes to glass, and choosing well – particularly for the roof – will ensure the temperature of your space is comfortable year round.

 Low-e glass with an argon-filled cavity is a good option – it has a thin low-emissivity coating to reflect heat, while the gas in the cavity greatly reduces the transfer of heat.